Click "Create Document" button and the document will be prepared with your account details automatically filled in.

 Please review the document carefully and make any final modifications to ensure that the details are correct before publication / distribution.

-The unfair prejudice remedy, now contained in section 994 of the UK Companies Act 2006 (the equivalent of section 724 of the Hong Kong Companies Ordinance), entitles a member of a company to petition to the court where his interests have been ‘unfairly prejudiced’.
-The most frequently sought relief is a share buyout.
+The document titled 'Shareholders' Remedies - The Unfair Prejudice Remedy' discusses the importance of the unfair prejudice remedy as a weapon for minority shareholders in commonwealth countries such as the UK and Hong Kong.
+The remedy is provided under section 994 of the UK Companies Act 2006 and section 724 of the Hong Kong Companies Ordinance.
+The document begins by explaining that the unfair prejudice remedy allows a member of a company to petition the court when their interests have been unfairly prejudiced.
+The most common relief sought through this remedy is a share buyout.